-- d) Any rezone to allow nonfarm commercial use shall count against the town density policy.
-[Brian Standing response] - e) To avoid any substantial expenditure of public funds and the incurrence of municipal debt for the construction or provision of municipal improvements and services usually associated with commercial development.
+- d) All non-farm commercial, but not all non-farm limited commercial use shall count against the town density policy . - e) To avoid any substantial expenditure of public funds and the incurrence of municipal debt for the construction or provision of municipal improvements and services usually associated with commercial development.

-Other proposed changes to Town Plan or Ordiances to consider:
+Other proposed changes to Town Plan or Ordinances to consider:

-- i Shouldn't the farm house count against density? - ii.
+- i Should the farm house count against density? - ii.
 Change can't cut into NATURAL slopes of greater than to 20%. - iii.
 Change maximum slope of the driveway from 13% (refer to driveway ordinance) Add language to utilities-to make clear that solar/wind installations will count against density and environmentally sensitive cover must be planted - v.
-Potentially add a night sky ordinance given survey results.
-Look at Town of Verona and Perry ordinance. - vi.
-Add language about conservation easements, in case this comes up in the future.
-Town of Dunn. - vii.
-Consider prohibiting building within 50 ft.(100)? of neighboring property line.
+Potentially add a night sky ordinance for new construction given survey results. - vi.
+Add language about conservation easements, in case this comes up in the future. - vii.
+Consider prohibiting building within 100 ft. of neighboring property line. - viii.

-viii.
 Make sure that the Ordinances are consistent with revised Town Plan